 Three scan team members are serving on the steering committee to develop the 8th Edition of the AASHTO Policy on Geometric Design of Highways and Streets (Green Book}.
 This new version will be different from the previous version in that it will not be organized by roadway classification, but rather by context.

 Two scan team members are serving on the advisory committee for NCHRP 20-44 (51) Developing Training Materials to Implement Context Classifications.
-This project is a follow up to NCHRP 1022 Context Classification Application, which developed practical information to help agencies identify appropriate context classifications – and – was informed by this scan, which described states’ experiences with implementation of context classification.
+This project incorporated findings from this scan into its project scope and is due to be completed by March 2026.

 TRB hosted a webinar based on the outcomes of this scan entitled, Context-Based Classification in Roadway Planning and Design.
 To view the slides or obtain a copy of the recording, visit the webinar page on the National Academies website.